Prepare for a career as a medical office assistant or specialist in as little as 9 months.

 Certification and licensure examinations vary by location.
 Please see your campus' course catalog to determine which certification or licensure exam(s) may be available to you.

-Medical office assistants coordinate administrative tasks and communicate with patients and staff.
+Medical office specialists coordinate administrative tasks and communicate with patients and staff.
 It is their responsibility to take care of the paperwork that medical offices generate every day.
 Office specialists help keep medical offices operating efficiently by managing schedules and day-to-day operations.
 They organize, compile and file patient data.
 It takes administrative and technical skills to perform their medical office duties.

 Whether you seek employment in a doctor's office or a hospital, the duties of a medical office specialist focus on keeping the medical office running smoothly.
 Graduates of this program may perform the following administrative tasks:

 There are many different administrative support jobs in the medical field.
-As a graduate of our medical office specialist program, you may pursue a number of entry-level positions in healthcare settings, including the following:
+As a graduate of our Medical Office Specialist program, you may pursue a number of entry-level positions in healthcare settings, including the following:

 According to the Bureau of Labor and Statistics, medical secretaries, which includes medical office specialists, medical office assistants, and medical administrative assistants, make an average of $33,040 per year.* Salary will vary depending on experience, location, and specific job duties.